 - 2 cups Pepper Jack cheese, shredded

 - Place the oven-ready gluten free lasagna noodles in a large rectangular dish.
-Cover with hot water and set aside.
-Cover the dish loosely with the lid or a large piece of aluminum foil.
+Cover with the noodles with hot water, filling the dish about halfway upside the sides of the dish.
+Place the lid or a large piece of aluminum foil loosely over the dish, then set aside.

 - Place the chopped chicken breasts and the shrimp into two separate bowls.
-Season the raw shrimp and chopped chicken breasts with roughly ⅔ of the onion powder, garlic powder, dried parsley flakes, dried paprika, hot sauce, and salt, black pepper and cayenne pepper to taste.
+Season the raw shrimp and chopped chicken breasts with about half of the onion powder, garlic powder, dried parsley flakes, dried paprika, hot sauce, and salt, black pepper and cayenne pepper to taste.
 Set both bowls aside.

 - Heat 2 to 3 tablespoons of the butter in a deep cast iron skillet or Dutch oven over medium heat.